JackkuChan/jackkuchan.github.io/content/posts/Cobra effect/index.md

 snakes with the purpose of cashing in on the bounty, what a gaffe!
 Of course, they immediately abolished the incentive – causing the breeders to set the snakes free, given that they were now worthless.
-The Brits had to learn how to walk without alerting the snakes, and this incident was later portrayed in documentarial style by Monty Python in their sketch ”The ministry of silly walks” (This might or might not be true).
+The Brits had to learn how to walk without alerting the snakes, and this incident was later portrayed in documentarial style by [Monty Python](https://www.youtube.com/watch?v=iV2ViNJFZC8) (This might or might not be true).

 When it comes to incentive structures, subsidies, sponsorships and other various financial tools of support, a general rule of thumb is as follows: If you pay for something, you will